node-fetch/node-fetch/LIMITS.md

 - Only support `res.text()`, `res.json()`, `res.buffer()` at the moment, until there are good use-cases for blob/arrayBuffer.

 - There is currently no built-in caching, as server-side caching varies by use-cases.

+- Current implementation lacks server-side cookie store, you will need to extract POST `set-cookie` headers manually.